Atelier Talk | A Private Diary for the Public — Nan Goldin’s Photographic Creation and Development

 Introduction

 “How do you continue to believe in yourself?
-How do you prove to the world that you truly experienced this, and truly heard this?
+How do you prove to the world that you truly experienced and heard it?
 That is why I take pictures.”
-For American contemporary photographer Nan Goldin, photography is not only a medium of creation, but also a way for her to remember, to heal herself, and to convey her voice to the world.
+For American contemporary photographer Nan Goldin, photography is not only a medium of creation,but also a way to remember, to heal herself, and to convey her voice to the world.
 At the age of 14, facing the pain of a family member’s death, Goldin left home and began her life of rebellion against institutions.
-In 1968, under the guidance of a school teacher, she encountered a camera for the first time, which opened the path of her photography.
-Her photographic style was different from the mainstream at the time; her works unabashedly documented the landscape of New York in the 1970s–1980s, exploring people living in volatile and fleeting environments, and revealing the intimate lives that were little known in that era.
+In 1968, guided by a school teacher, she explored a camera for the first time, opening the path to her photography.
+Her photographic style stood apart from the mainstream at the time.
+Her work unabashedly documented New York landscape in the 1970s and 1980s, exploring people living in volatile, fleeting environments, and while revealing the intimate lives that were little known in that era.

 The Winsing Arts Foundation is honored to invite architect and novelist Ching-Yueh Roan, together with artist Wei-Li Yeh, for a dialogue.
-This lecture, through the professional perspectives of the two speakers, will discuss Goldin’s work in relation to the context and development of contemporary art, as well as the temporal messages her photography seeks to convey.
-They will take a broad view of Goldin’s creations and explore how, in a chaotic and unstable era, she used photography to capture the desires of people’s lives.
-Ching-Yueh Roan and artist Wei-Li Yeh will also share with the audience their encounters with Goldin’s works in the 1990s, and the impressions and experiences that arose from those encounters.
+This lecture, through the professional perspectives of the two speakers, will discuss Goldin’s work in relation to the context and development of contemporary art, as well as the spatial-temporal messages her photography seeks to convey.
+They will take a broad view of Goldin’s creations and explore how, in a chaotic and unstable time, she used photography to capture the desires in people’s lives.
+Roan and Yeh will also share with the audience their encounters with Goldin’s works in the 1990s, and the impressions those encounters left.

 Read more